 If the driver is running late, an additional icon will display next to the ETA message.

-The Delivery Details fly out on the Delivery Management page will display the ETAs as well.
+The Delivery Details fly-out on the plan view, map view, and list view will display the ETAs as well.

 Showing Estimated Time to Arrival to your Customers